JeovaniMartinez/Android-Utils/docs/configuration/log.md

 Base.logEnable = true // or false
 ```

-The recommended configuration for the general log is the following, use it the `onCreate()` of the application class or in the main activity.
+The recommended configuration (and default) for the general log is the following, use it the `onCreate()` of the application class or in the main activity.

 ```kotlin
 Base.logEnable = BuildConfig.DEBUG